-By virtue of its structure, size and influence, the association experiences a diverse and extremely varied associative life.
+Because of its structure, size and influence, the association has a diverse and extremely varied associative life.

-Volunteers thus intervene in many areas related to operations (machine operator, chief guard, commentator, reception of visitors, logistics, administration, etc.).
-Maintenance and restoration of rolling stock, maintenance and management of infrastructure (railways, signage, level crossings, bridges, tunnels, buildings, etc.).
+At Le Chemin de Fer du Bocq, in Spontin, our volunteers are involved in many areas related to operations (engine driver, chief guard, commentator, visitor reception, logistics, administration, etc.), or to the maintenance and restoration of rolling stock, maintenance and management of infrastructure (tracks, signalling, level crossings, bridges, tunnels, buildings, etc.)

-If you want to come and lend a hand to the team, do not hesitate to send us an email at [email protected]
+If you want to come and help us, do not hesitate to send us an email at [email protected]

 There are therefore different sectors that enable the association to function:

-Train movements on the Chemin de Fer du Bocq are governed by the General Operating Regulations.
+The guided rides on Le Chemin de Fer du Bocq are governed by the General Operating Regulations.
 These regulations clearly define the conditions under which the trains run in order to guarantee safety.
 As such, several volunteers are trained and certified to perform safety functions.
 The safety functions are as follows: Station Master, Train Driver, Conductor, Shunter, Equipment Visitor, Spiker, Barrier Guard and Factionnaire.